Nate-Wilkins/react-discord-presence/README.md

 ## Roadmap

 - Reduce the manual setup for the user by using more of the Lanyard API or Discord API.
+- Support for overflow in activities?
+Should this be a custom scrollbar?